JanneMattila/www/docs/_posts/2024/10/2024-10-21-azure-firewall-and-availability-zones.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/21/azure-firewall-and-availability-zones/workbook2.png" %}

-You notice that the Azure Firewall you have deployed  is not using **Availability Zones**:
+You notice that the Azure Firewall which is deployed is not using **Availability Zones**:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/21/azure-firewall-and-availability-zones/workbook3.png" %}

 As you might have learned from my blog, I'm heavily promoting usage of _Availability Zones_ for critical services and **yes**, your centralized Azure Firewall is one of those services.
+So, let's see how you can migrate your Azure Firewall to use Availability Zones.

 To test migration to availability zones, I'll use demo environment that I have previously blogged about